alam-ora/oracle-pgx/introduction/content.md

 - Learn to deploy and configure Oracle Graph Server in OCI Compute instance
 - Load a real-world dataset in Oracle Autonomous Database, and configure the Graph Server to connect to ADB
 - Build a Property Graph on data stored in Autonomous Database to model database relationships
-- Query, analyze, and visualize graphs for real-time recommendations
+- Query, analyze, and visualize graphs to provide real-time product recommendations

 ## Learn More